ghostdogpr/caliban/vuepress/docs/docs/validation.md

   }""")
 ```

-At **runtime**, it is possible to validate a query against your schema by calling the method `check` on your interpreter.
+At **runtime**, it is possible to validate a query against your schema by calling the method `check` on your API.

 ```scala
 def check(query: String): IO[CalibanError, Unit]